 The hike starts off with a slight incline and after roughly 5-10 minutes you are greeted with the most beautiful bamboo forest.
 It took us about 20-25 minutes to get to the tower.
 When climbing the tower, there are strong winds blowing from all directions.
 At the top of the tower, the winds at some points make the whole tower shake and can be quite scary – but the view and different perspective is just something you just can’t miss!
 Click here to see more hikes on Oahu

 27. Visit Waimanalo Beach Park

-Waimanalo Beach Park is a great alternative to Lanikai Beach if parking is full.
+Located on the East Coast of Oahu, Waimanalo Beach Park is a beautiful white sand beach and is a great alternative to Lanikai Beach if parking is full.
 Being only typically 20 minutes away from Lanikai, and right next to Hālona Blowhole and Cockroach Cove, make’s this beach very practical if you’re trying to visit as much of Oahu as possible.